Equity release lifetime mortgage

 With an equity release mortgage you can roll-up interest which erodes equity over time.
 This can be offset by rising house price and over the last 10-year period this has exceeded 1.0% pa for the majority of regions in the UK.

-The following table shows average house price growth each year for terraced properties from the Office of National Statistics.
-Property prices have been strong for London are up 5.73% pa, East of England rising 4.42% pa and the South East up 3.99% pa.
+The following table shows average house price growth each year for terraced properties from the Office of National Statistics for November 2021.
+Property prices have been strong for the South West up 12.9% pa, East of England rising 12.3% pa and Wales up 12.1% pa.

 |East of England